-- There were many other churches in Asia Minor, so it seems wisest to interpret the seven as symbolically representing the church universal.
+- There were many other churches in Asia Minor (such as Colossae, Hierapolis, Troas, and perhaps Miletus, Tralles, and Magnesia), so it seems wisest to interpret the seven as symbolically representing the church universal.

 - The seven cities very roughly form an arc, and it has been suggested that this was the route on which the letters of chapters 2-3 would have been delivered by a courier.